 The subject of the request Event name, Athlete's full name, Athlete's nationality.
-ID number Identification document number Division Category Male Female Discipline StreetPark Time of occurrence Number of the competition practice group or Number of the competition heat, Name of the event round, Hour and date Type of released document (start list, results, practice schedule, etc.) If in OWSR: OWSR update version's release date Event name Athlete's ranking position Description of error Details of the released or published error in: • Summarizing description Preferably accompanied with: Screenshot or photo attachment Website address or link reference Correction request What should be rectified?
+ID number Identification document number Division Category Male Female Discipline StreetPark Time of occurrence Number of the competition practice group or Number of the competition heat, Name of the event round, Hour and date Type of released document (start list, results, practice schedule, etc.) If in OWSR: OWSR update version's release date Event name Athlete's ranking position Description of error Details of the released or published error in: Correction request What should be rectified?
 What is supposed to be the correct version?

-The World Skate Competition Secretary, during an ongoing event, and World Skate Sports Department, after the completion of the event or after an OWSR update release, will seek correction and notify about the changes without any unnecessary delays.
+The World Skate Competition Secretary, during an ongoing event, and World Skate Sports Department, after the completion of the event or after an OWSR update release, will seek correction and notify relevant parties about any changes without any unnecessary delays.